nutella-framework/docs/getting_started/tutorial_1.md

 <img src="images/main_interface.png">
 So many buttons! :) Each one of them is a GUI that will help you during the development of your macroworld application.
 Curious about what each of those buttons does?
 Keep reading!
 Wanna tinker for a bit first?
 Go ahead!

+**Important: this interface is called _main interface_.
+We'll refer to this interface a lot through this guide.**

 If you are wondering: "How do I stop this application thing now?" the answer is as easy as
 ```
 $ nutella stop